 IMI Aligarh started its foundation with the Get Well Charitable Clinic in March of 2002.
 Located in the economically challenged neighborhood of Zohra Bagh, they offer quality healthcare at very little to no cost.
 The organization's goal is to spread the mission of Ahlul Bayt (a.s) and the word of Imam Husain (a.s.) and as such have launched several projects in the name of Imam Husain (a.s.).

-In 2005 the clinic introduced a dental unit.
-In 2015, the clinic established a separate eye unit called the Ainullah Eye Unit where they performed over 200 free cataract surgeries in just 3 years of its opening.
+The clinic started expanding and launched its dental unit in 2005.
+In 2015, the clinic established a separate eye unit called the Ainullah Eye Unit.
+Their eye unit performed over 200 free cataract surgeries in just 3 years of its opening.
 The clinic provides its services to close to 1200 people every month and over 14,000 people each year.
-In 2018, IMI started collaborating with Taha Clinic and set up the IMI Taha Eye Unit in Lucknow.
-Every week, at least 70 patients are seen, and four free surgeries are performed in the clinic.
-In 2018 the Taha eye unit introduced eye surgeries in a nearby ARMA nursing home.

-IMI Aligarh launched its first Mobile Clinic in 2013.
+Mobile Clinics: IMI Aligarh launched its first Mobile Clinic in 2013.
 This was the first service of IMI in Aligarh which provided health care facilities to the rural and remote areas of Aligarh through a weekly Imamia Mobile Clinic.
-The mobile clinic offers its medical services to 150-200 patients every month across approximately 20 villages.
-These mobile clinics have successfully helped many people who cannot afford to travel to cities for treatment get appropriate medical assistance.
+The mobile clinic offers its medical services to 150-200 patients across approximately 20 villages every month.
+These mobile clinics have been able to help many people who cannot afford to travel to cities for treatment get appropriate medical assistance.
 The mobile clinic also provides point-of-care services like ECGs and blood sugar monitoring to patients and free medications to those in need.
 Dozens of cataract patients who come to Imamia Mobile Clinic get surgeries in the name of Imam Hussain (a.s.) free of cost.

-Since 2007 IMI Aligarh has set up several successful blood donation camps called the Husaini Blood Donation camps regularly during the Ashura and Arbaeen procession.
+Blood Donation Camps: Since 2007 IMI Aligarh has regularly set up several successful blood donation camps called the Husaini Blood Donation camps during the Ashura and Arbaeen procession.
 IMI Aligarh was the first to initiate a blood donation camp in our community.
 Many voluntary students and azadars donate their blood for this good cause every year.
 Along with the blood donation camp, IMI also provides a special Husaini Ambulance service during the Muharram juloos.

 For more information on our work in India, please see the following publication: Download